Winnie Harlow Poses Completely Nude Underneath Hoodie In Steamy Instagram Snaps

-Sports Illustrated Swimsuit model Winnie Harlow doesn’t hold back as she pushes the boundaries of beauty in her sensual photos.
-The magazine’s 2019 rookie took to popular social media site Instagram over the weekend to tease her six million followers with a couple of steamy snaps.
+Sports Illustrated: Swimsuit Issue model Winnie Harlow doesn’t hold back as she pushes the boundaries of beauty in her sensual photos.
+The magazine’s 2019 rookie took to popular social media site Instagram over the weekend to tease her 6 million followers with a couple of steamy snaps.

 In the photos, the model dons a brown, fluffy hoodie and nothing else as she strikes a couple of sexy poses in her bathroom.
 In the first snap, Winnie sits on a chair with one leg curled up underneath her and the other left perched on the floor.
 She loosely holds the sweatshirt closed at her chest with one hand, letting the other arm rest on her bent leg.